 If someone reports a worker for abusing the company’s trust, these allegations should be taken seriously.
-For example — workers who use company VPN software to game, download content, or bypass other proxies in the workplace could get the business in hot water down the road.
+For example — workers who use company VPN software to the game, download content, or bypass other proxies in the workplace could get the business in hot water down the road.

 Conflict resolution comes with difficult consequences for some individuals, providing a stable and healthy work environment with accountability.

 One challenging part of conflict resolution for leaders is accepting that they must take the first-person approach.

 That means not cowering behind documentation or administration.
 Instead, it’s laying out the consequences of a particular dispute, how they affect the employee, the business, and any future goals.

 A leader should let any injured or affected party know what steps are being taken to mend the issue — and how to prevent it from happening in the future.